sunniesnow/sunniesnow/help.md

 - **Setting id**: `offset`.
 - **Possible values**: Any number.

-This setting specifies the judgement offset in milliseconds.
+This setting specifies the judgement offset in milliseconds (the internal value is in seconds).
 The larger the offset,
 the **later** the time at which the player are supposed to hit the notes.
 This setting is intended to fix the latency in the video.